Getting started with clothing design

 Truly successful brands understand and meet the needs of their customers.
 From one season to the next, consider how you can deliver relevant products and great customer service.
 Perhaps it’s adding extra pockets to your popular sport leggings to fit the latest smartphones, or asking loyal customers what they’d love to see as you design next season’s pieces.

-Making the most of feedback as you sell online can help you to carve out a reliable space in your category, and ultimately build long-term success!
+Making the most of feedback as you sell online can help you to carve out a reliable space in your category, and ultimately become another Amazon seller success story!